 As a result of the on-going COVID-19 (Coronavirus) outbreak in Northern Ireland, the University has implemented a range of measures to reduce the risk of spread within Queen’s.
 The most recently introduced measures for Clubs and Societies are summarised below.

-At this time, supplier invoices will be paid as usual, and reimbursement payments will be made directly into bank accounts (i.e. not by cheque).
-Some payments may only be made if they are deemed urgent - this will be considered on a case-by-case basis by the SU Finance Office and the Clubs and Societies team.
+At this time, supplier invoices will be paid as usual and reimbursement payments will be made directly into bank accounts (i.e. not by cheque).

 - How can my Club / Society access support from the SU during this time?

 You can continue to access support during normal working hours by emailing email@example.com for sporting clubs or firstname.lastname@example.org for societies.
 You can also contact email@example.com with any financial queries.

 The team is receiving a significant volume of email queries, so you may not receive a reply immediately.
 For non-urgent queries, make sure to check the Online Handbook first and re-read any recent update emails in your Club / Society inbox.